-The input line features to be simplified.
+The input line features that will be simplified.

 Output Feature Class

-Specifies the line simplification algorithm.
+Specifies the line simplification algorithm that will be used.

 Resolve topological errors